 GROUND RULE DOUBLE

-Any ball that goes through any section of the fence from the right field foul line to center field where the right and left field fences meet in the outfield and becomes unplayable is a ground rule double.
+Any ball that goes through any section of the outfield fence in fair territory and becomes unplayable is a ground rule double.
 Any batted ball that is hit past the infield base lines then rolls out of play untouched is a ground rule double.
 Any ball that gets lodged behind any safety padding in fair play that has not been touched by a fielder is a ground rule double.
-Each team is permitted 5 ground rule doubles over the right field fence per game.
-All subsequent balls hit over the fence will result in a ground rule single.
-The home plate umpire shall make this call.
 All balls hit off the fence/wall in fair territory in the outfield are in play, unless the ball bounces over the fence in right field or gets trapped in the net or behind the safety padding, which case the hit is a ground rule double.
+Any ball that hits the right field net between the clock tower and the foul line is a ground rule double.

 HOME RUN

-Any ball hit over the metal fence in left field and center field is a home run, which includes any ball hit over the metal fence on the left side of the light pole in right center is a home run.
+Any ball hit over the padded fence in left field and center field (all the way to the light pole in right center field, non-inclusive) is a home run.
 Any ball hitting the light pole in right center above the metal fence is a home run.
+Any ball hit over the netting in right field will be an automatic out, regardless of whether the ball crossed the net in or out of play.

 OUT OF PLAY TERRITORY

 Any ball that is hit in the air between the right field foul line and the out of play line along the right field side of the field can be caught for an out.
 Any ball that is hit in the air between the left field foul line and the out of play line along the left field side of the field can be caught for an out.
+The net hanging between the large steel posts in left field is to be considered out of play, even if the wind blows the net to a position that may be inside, over, or even in fair territory.
+Any batted ball that hits this net will be called a foul ball.
+The dead ball rule will apply to any ball that is thrown and hits the net or travels beyond the out of play line.
 Any ball that is overthrown into these areas is in play, with the exception of any ball that goes into the out of play area in which case refer to the 'Dead Ball' rule.

 PITCHING

-A pitch must reach a minimum height of 6 feet above the ground.
-There is no limit on the maximum height of a pitch.
+A pitch must reach a minimum height of 6 feet above the ground and no higher than 12 feet.
 If a pitch is less than 6 feet, the umpire shall immediately call "FLAT", the batter then has the option to attempt to hit the ball or not.
-If the batter does not attempt to swing at the declared 'flat' pitch then a ball is recorded.
-However, if the batter does swing at the 'flat' pitch then the ball is in play and the 'flat' call is no longer in effect, regardless of the outcome of the swing.
+If a pitch is more than 12 feet, the umpire shall immediately call “HIGH”, the batter then has the option to attempt to hit the ball or not.
+If the batter does not attempt to swing at the declared 'flat' or ‘high’ pitch then a ball is recorded.
+However, if the batter does swing at the 'flat' or ‘high’ pitch then the ball is in play and the 'flat' or ‘high’ call is no longer in effect, regardless of the outcome of the swing.

 BASE RUNNING

-COMPLETE GAME (In the event of inclement weather)
+(In the event of inclement weather or time expiry at King’s Park)

 WEATHER DELAYS AND POSTPONEMENTS

-If there is an Amber, Red, or Black Rain Signal, Thunderstorm Warning, or T3, T8, T9, T10 Tropical Cyclone Warning, the current game will be delayed until the severe weather warning is lifted or until the game time limit has expired.
-If the game has completed the required 4 ½ or 5 innings, then it will be recorded as an official game.
-If the game has not completed the required number of innings, it will be postponed to a make up day.
+If there is an Amber, Red, or Black Rain Signal, Strong Monsoon Signal, Tsunami Warning, or T3, T8, T9, T10 Tropical Cyclone Warning, the current game will be delayed until the severe weather warning is lifted or until the game time limit has expired.
+If the Very Hot Weather Warning is in effect, the game will be delayed unless both teams and umpires agree to continue.
+Games will not be postponed for the Thunderstorm Warning (any delays will be enforced through the lightning warning below).
+If the game has completed the required 4 ½ or 5 innings, or both teams agree to call the game complete, then it will be recorded as an official game.
+If the game has not completed the required number of innings, it will be postponed to a makeup day.
 Games will be postponed 60 minutes prior to the start time if any of the above weather warnings are raised.
-If a game is postponed, it will be rescheduled for a make up weekend.
+If a game is postponed, it will be rescheduled for a makeup weekend.
 Once the severe weather warning signal has been taken down, the balance of the games for the day will be played accordingly.
 The current interrupted game will resume provided the restart time is less than 75 minutes after the game start time.

-Lightening – games will be halted, delayed, or postponed if lightening bolts are visible in the sky using the same cancellation and postponement arrangement as severe weather above.
+Lightning – games will be halted, delayed, or postponed if lightning bolts are visible in the sky using the same cancellation and postponement arrangement as severe weather above.
 Games may continue if there lighting flashes but no bolts are visible.

 MERCY RULE

 If a team is leading by 15 runs or more after the top of the 5th or 5 complete innings (depending on whether or not the leading team is home or away) then the mercy rule shall apply and the game shall end.
+If a team is leading by 10 runs or more after the top of the 6th or 6 complete innings (depending on whether or not the leading team is home or away) then the mercy rule shall apply and the game shall end.
 This rule is only enforced during the regular season, not the post-season.

 STRIKE ZONE